jonathanw82/eastbristolhops/README.md

 * Javascript contact page that sends messages stright to the assosciation email.
 * A scroll to top button that appears when any page has been scrolled more than 100 pixels.
 * A pop up banner asking the user to sign up to the mailing list.
+* A Javascript redirect from the subcribe page.
 * Footer contains social media links and copyright information.